guangxu-li/leetcode-ans-Java/README.md

 # leetcode-ans

-This repository is to record leetcode solutions.
-It only contains code, but not thoughts.
-For solution thoughts, please refer to https://wiki.guangxuli.com/computer-science/leetcode
+This repository aims to record leetcode solutions.
+It only contains code, not thoughts.
+For solutions' thoughts, please refer to https://wiki.guangxuli.com/computer-science/leetcode